Ubayd Allah ibn al-Habhab: The Berber Revolt

 In the late 730s, Ubayd Allah ibn al-Habhab had begun leaning more heavily on the Berbers under his jurisdiction to make up for the financial shortfalls.
 Contravening Islamic law and the 718 edicts of the Caliph Umar II, Ubayd Allah reinstated some of the extraordinary dhimmi taxation (the jizyah and kharaj) and slave-tributes on the Muslim Berber population, provoking immense opposition.
-Similar policies were implemented by his deputies Uqba ibn al-Saluli in al-Andalus and (with particular zeal) Omar ibn el-Moradi in Morocco.
+Similar policies were implemented by his deputies Uqba ibn al-Hajjaj al-Saluli in al-Andalus and (with particular zeal) Umar ibn Abd Allah al-Muradi in Morocco.

 But Ubayd Allah went above and beyond his duties.
 Seeking to satisfy the luxurious tastes of the nobles of Damascus, Ubayd Allah sent his officials in the relentless pursuit of the highly prized wool of unborn Merino lambs, seizing (and destroying) entire flocks—the livelihoods of many Berber communities—just to gather the handful he could dispatch back to Syria.
 Berber girls and women were also highly prized as concubines by Damascus lords.
 Ubayd Allah, eager to please as always, ordered them seized and kidnapped in great numbers, not stopping even at the wives and daughters of loyal Berber chieftains.

 Berber patience finally broke in 740, in what became known as the Great Berber Revolt.
 It began with an uprising in Tangiers against Ubayd Allah's tax-collectors and raiders.
 Fired up by Sufrite (Kharijite) activists, the Berber tribes of western Morocco (the Ghomara, Miknasa and Berghwata) formed a coalition and acclaimed the Berber chieftain Maysara al-Matghari as 'caliph'.
 Tangiers fell into the hands of the Berber rebels hands, and soon enough the entire length of Morocco, from the Straits down to the Sous.
 Ubayd Allah's own son, Ismail, then a governor in the Sous, was killed by the rebels.